Set up Python local development

 The "Work locally" dialog.

-1. Using the command line, run git clone <URI> on your local machine in a directory of your choice.
-Then use the cd command to navigate to the repository.
+1. Using the command line, run git clone <URL> on your local machine in a directory of your choice.
+Then, use the cd command to navigate to the repository.

 Limitations

-• The token granted for cloning is short-lived and read-only, with the exception of pushing back to your repository.
+• The token granted for cloning is short-lived and needs to be refreshed every 7 days.

-• You will still need to push your changes to Foundry to publish job specs or artifacts, or if you wish to run checks or build.
+• You will still need to push your changes to Foundry to publish job specs or artifacts, or if you wish to run checks or builds.

 Preview